turingschool/lesson_plans/ruby_04-apis_and_scalability/scaled_down_scale_up.markdown

 Clone the project, bundle the gems and run the migrations.

-I had an issue with initializing the Rails application, it turned out that the `less-rails` gem was not compatible with `sprockets 3`.
+I had an issue with initializing the Rails application, and it turned out that the `less-rails` gem was not compatible with `sprockets 3`.
 They have merged in a fix in the master branch so just fetch the gem like this:

 ```ruby
 gem 'less-rails', github: 'metaskills/less-rails', branch: 'master'